ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 ### Get A Single Project

-Open up our **projects-show** lambda function and add the following to it so that we can work with the AWS SDK.
+Open up our **projects-show** Lambda function and add the following to it so that we can work with the AWS SDK.

 ```js
 const AWS = require('aws-sdk');
 const dynamodb = new AWS.DynamoDB({region: 'us-east-1', apiVersion: '2012-08-10'});
 ```

-Just as before we will need to pass in a **params** object with the key:values needed to retrieve the item from database.

-Here we will include an additional **Key** parameter that will reference the column name.
+Just as before we will need to pass in a **params** object and will include an additional **Key** parameter that will reference the column name.
 It is also assigned a value as an object.

 ```js
 const params = {